FooqX/GoldenRatio/README.md

 ## Installation

 Install [Droidify](https://github.com/Droid-ify/client), or add IzzyOnDroid's repo to F-Droid, then search for this app and install it there.

-**APK will be available later this day.**
+(PENDING)

 Alternatively, you could directly download the APK file from releases and update that way too.
 ## Usage